This section is more about the decision process I have been through. Let me take you through the story. I hope you find it interesting.

 Unfortunately for me (and Atmel in my opinion), the good tides have soon come to an end.
 With company acquisition by Microchip, for me as an R&D engineer, I felt that the only way forward is out.
 Just about the time, when I had the models up and running, I decided to put myself for redundancy and found myself once again working towards the next opportunity.
 This time, however, with much more ease.
 Just before I resigned, I recorded a bunch of tutorial videos on finite-element method modeling an put them on Youtube as a final token.
 However, I knew I had new directions to go for my software development path and just rubbed my hands.

-Already as a part of Atmel, I invested a large portion of my spare time in learning the machine-learning frameworks and for that I had to learn Python too, which I wanted to use for the projects there.
+Already as a part of Atmel, I invested a large portion of my spare time exploring machine-learning frameworks in Python.
 Naturally, I continued afterwards with having a full-time privilege.
 Because I dealt with “math on steroids” in the past, I could describe this process as pleasure that is similar to diving.
 Frankly, I don’t know why, but maybe it just makes things come into places, which is always a nice experience.

 Indeed, it felt like the most obvious thing I could do.
 Being too occupied with my programming projects, I did not have to wait long for an opportunity to reach me.
 It was a young start-up company Mode Sensors, just established by three students of the NTNU School of Entrepreneurship.
 They had a fantastic idea for a medical monitoring device and were on a look out for technical people that could join them.